London financiers plan low key Christmas parties

 “We can’t be seen to be enjoying ourselves,” said one senior investment banker.

-Before the 2008 global financial crisis, a specially erected marquee in London’s Canary Wharf offered Christmas parties with sit-down dinner, free-flowing champagne and a band on stilts for banks such as Lehman Brothers and HSBC (HSBA.L).
+Before the 2008 global financial crisis, a specially erected marquee in London’s Canary Wharf offered Christmas parties with sit-down dinner, free-flowing champagne and a band on stilts for banks such as Lehman Brothers and HSBC.

 Five years later, Lehman is no longer and parties for thousands of employees are rare.
 Instead, London’s financial services firms are chipping in “modest” sums of between 20 and 50 pounds ($81.63) per head for Christmas dos, or employees are funding their own celebrations.